sl2676/PyTorus/README.md

 ## Applications

-Torus Mapper is a versatile tool with numerous applications in astrophysics and computational dynamics.
+PytTorus is a versatile tool with numerous applications in astrophysics and computational dynamics.
 Below are some common use cases:

 ### 1. Galactic Dynamics Modeling
-Torus Mapper can be used to model the orbital structure of galaxies based on their gravitational potentials.
+PytTorus can be used to model the orbital structure of galaxies based on their gravitational potentials.
 This is useful for:
 - Simulating star orbits within axisymmetric and triaxial potentials.
 - Investigating the long-term evolution of galactic structures.
 - Mapping the motion of stars in both external galaxies and our own Milky Way.